Spring has sprung in Saltram garden

 With milder than average temperatures this winter the garden is alive with early blooms this springtime.
-The Valentine’s Day Flower Count tallied 176 different species of blooms in Saltram’s garden.
+In 2020 the Valentine’s Day Flower Count tallied 176 different species of blooms in Saltram’s garden.
 With so much to see we thought we’d put together a little guide to the spring garden so you don’t miss a thing.

 Wild garlic on Middle Glade

 As part of a garden-wide restoration project the Garden Team have been working hard in the Middle Glade borders.
 The Victorian shrub collection has been thinned out removing overgrown hollies and bay trees creating much more light and space.